 Some carriers might harass drivers and coerce them to drive beyond their Hours of Service.
 Harassment may also include interrupting a driver’s off-duty time, providing an unrealistic arrival time, and editing a driver’s log to get more work time.

 The ELD rule encourages drivers to report harassment and file a written complaint under rule 49 CFR 386.12(b).

 A harassment complaint must be filed within 90 days of the incident and must include:

 - The name, address, and phone number of the driver

 - The name and address of the carrier that harassed the driver

 With ELDs, logs are recorded automatically.
 This minimizes the possibility of driver harassment.
 Data cannot be edited without driver’s certification, and original data is preserved even if a record is edited.

-If you are looking for a reliable, affordable, and FMCSA-compliant ELD solution, try KeepTruckin.
+If you are looking for a reliable, affordable, and FMCSA-registered ELD solution, try KeepTruckin.

 The KeepTruckin ELD solution is loved by thousands of drivers, and it offers numerous fleet management features to increase efficiency and profitability.
 According to an independent study, the KeepTruckin ELD and fleet management solution is up to 50% easier to study.